aman-ahmed0/JenkinsPLwithAnsible/README.md

 # JenkinsPLwithAnsible
-Ansible from Jenkins Pipeline, with docker and docker-compose
+Install Docker and Docker-Compose with Ansible in Jenkins Pipeline using Ansible.
+Docker and Docker-Compose may be used for further installations when needed